 the N scale chassis is now made by 3D printing (with some final machining touch-ups).
-This makes the chassis only $60 (cab unit) and $50 (cars)!
+This makes the chassis much easier to make and less $$$ too!
 The Mark IVb has all the best feaures from what I have learned over the years and runs great.
 DelTang radios are smaller than anything I have found and allow full speed control, forward/reverse and even on/off lights.

 a smaller N scale chassis, only 63mm long x 16mm wide!

 an easy and inexpensive ($40) infrared control system for the HO Disney monorail, from Lego power functions